Aihua123/ELT-project/README.md

 # ELT-project

 # Source of database

-# Name: TMDB 5000 credits
+# Name: TMDB 5000 credits/TMDB 5000 movies
 # From: kaggle
 # Link: https://www.kaggle.com/tmdb/tmdb-movie-metadata
-# Descrption: It contains movie id, movie name, cast and crew.

 # Project Overview

-# For this project, I only used the first 100 movies from the original database
+# creat relational database for the original datas from Kaggle and use splitner and web scrapping (beautiful soup) to obtain IMDB critic reviews and other sources critic reviews from google search.
+# save final database in sqlite

 # Part I:
-# 1. extracted the first actor's name from cast, created wiki urls for each actor and scraped birthday, bithplace, nickname from wikipedia.
-# 2. used splitner to run goole search for each moives'reviews (search by keywords "/movie name/ reviews", i.e. "Spider-Man 3 reviews"), from the google results I was able to get IMDB reviews links and critic reviews from various source (this is usually the first result comes up when you run a google search with the keywords above, see image-critic reviews as an example)
+# used splitner to run goole search for each moives'reviews (search by keywords "/movie name/ reviews", i.e. "Spider-Man 3 reviews"),  used beautiful soup to get the IMDB reviews links and critic reviews from other sources
-# 3. saved the results as a csv for Part II.

 # Part II:
-# 1. scraped IMDB critic reviews from IMDB via IMDB reviews links got from Part I.
+# 1. scraped IMDB critic reviews from IMDB via IMDB reviews links received from Part I.

-# 2. saved the the entire data into sqlite.
+# Part III:
+# created multiple tables for the TMDB 5000 credits and bulit the realtionship